CONCORD — By a two-to-one majority, the House reiterated its desire to end the state’s death penalty for capital murder.

 Last month, the Senate split 12-12 on whether repeal should move forward before tabling the bill.
 Two months ago, the House approved repeal on a 225-104 vote.

-Repeal supporters say lawmakers need another opportunity to vote on the issue after the botched execution of Clayton Lockett in Oklahoma, when the lethal injection process went awry, leaving him alive until he died later from a massive heart attack.
+Repeal supporters say lawmakers need another opportunity to vote on the issue after the execution of Clayton Lockett in Oklahoma, when the lethal injection process went awry leaving him alive until he died 45 minutes later from a massive heart attack.

 But repeal opponents blamed repeal supporters for the botched execution attempt, saying they convinced European countries not to send effective drugs used in the past to the United States.